DedekindsArmy/DedekindsArmy.github.io/_posts/2016-08-4-last-year-content.md

 ---
 Last year (course 2015-2016) we had some fantastic teachers who eagerly provided us with interesting classes on very diverse topics.

-What follows is a recopilation of the notes and exercises they made available after their classes.
+What follows is a recompilation of the notes and exercises they made available after their classes.

-##Lectures by Diego Chicharro
+## Lectures by Diego Chicharro

 #### Elementary Number Theory

 [Lecture notes](https://drive.google.com/file/d/0Bw7LuY5WSH1fUDVIT2ZIeDlISXc/view?usp=sharing)